 Below is an outline of the process that students follow to set up an independent study.
 Because the student and the instructor are designing a course, students must begin this process a full semester in advance.
-Students can refer to the Student Checklist to investigate the planning timeline for these steps:
+Proposals are due by the published deadline.
+Students should:

-Generate a basic idea: a problem or a question, a time period, a literary genre, a natural phenomenon, a philosophical theme, or a creative skill.
+- Generate a basic idea: Identify a problem or a question, a time period, a literary genre, a natural phenomenon, a philosophical theme, or a creative skill.

-Identify an appropriate instructor: the student's faculty adviser or Gallatin class adviser; a member of the Gallatin faculty or other NYU faculty; and with special approval, a professor from another university or college.
-Contact the prospective instructor to propose the study and to discuss the plans for the work.
+- Identify an appropriate instructor (the student's faculty adviser or Gallatin class adviser; a member of the Gallatin faculty or other NYU faculty), and contact the prospective instructor to propose the study and discuss the plans for the work.

-Complete and submit the Independent Study Proposal form for review and approval by the student's adviser, the independent study instructor, and Gallatin's Faculty Committee on Individualized Studies.
+- Complete and submit the Independent Study Proposal form for review and approval by the student's adviser, the independent study instructor, and Gallatin's Faculty Committee on Individualized Studies.
 Please note that submitting a proposal does not guarantee approval.

 Policy for Undergraduate Students

-Generally, the work for an independent study should be comparable to a Gallatin classroom course.
+- Generally, the work for an independent study should be comparable to a Gallatin classroom course.
 See the Independent Study Proposal Guidelines for specific instructions regarding requirements.
 The specific format of the work will be determined by the student and the instructor who will evaluate it.
 They may choose several short papers, or a longer paper written in sections as the work progresses and depending on the nature of the study, video productions, paintings or music productions may be appropriate.
 The work for the study should be submitted according to the schedule of due dates agreed upon at the outset, and as with a classroom course, late work may be penalized.

-Independent studies may be taken for two, three or four credits.
-The number of credits is determined by the amount of work assigned.
+- Independent studies may be taken for two, three or four units.
+The number of units determines the number of readings and amount of work assigned.
 See the Independent Study Proposal Guidelines for specific requirements.

-While students are encouraged to engage in independent work with University faculty, the Gallatin program is designed for a careful balance between independent and classroom experience.
-Undergraduate students therefore may register for no more than 8 credits per semester in any combination of independent study and/or tutorial.
+- The Gallatin program is designed for a careful balance between independent and classroom experience.
+Undergraduate students may therefore register for no more than 8 units per semester in any combination of Independent Study and/or Tutorial.